-Morrison, Colorado has the reputation for being a speed trap.
+Morrison, Colorado has a reputation for being a speed trap.
 Nonetheless, despite its well known reputation, it’s a fair guess that the majority of its revenue still comes from traffic violations.
 Most smaller municipalities are highly dependent on traffic ticket income.
-It’s the way it is in America.
+It’s the way it is in America from Buffalo tow trucks to rescue services in Maine, emergency response service companies stretched across the northern part of the United States have a more challenging time battling winter driving conditions.
 If you haven’t caught on to this by now, then you need to get out more.

 This morning while driving up North Turkey Creek Canyon in Morrison, I passed a limousine that had been pulled over, presumably for speeding.
 The passengers, undoubtedly not pleased, and the driver may lose his job.
 Life on the road.
 Supposedly there is no discrimination, and you rarely see a limo pulled over.
 However, being a professional driver he should know his stuff, and understand that he if he fights his case, he’s likely to walk with the ticket getting dismissed or at the least a reduction in fine and points.
 There are ways to get that ticket thrown out.
 The odds of getting the ticket dismissed are in the favor of the driver.

 Just because you’ve received a ticket doesn’t mean you are automatically guilty.
 Here are 6 things to know when dealing with Traffic Court.

 1. When possible do not send a fine in by mail – for any traffic violation that will give you points.
 If you have a choice to mail in a fine, or show up in Court, it’s a must to show up in person.
 By fighting for your cause in person, the Court will see you have a sincere interest in respecting the Law.
 Mailing in a fine for any traffic offense automatically puts the guilt on you.
 Points are levied without contest.